 Level of study: Postgraduate research (doctoral)

-- Scholarships are available in three disciplines that align with the Wolfson Foundation’s interests – history, literature, and languages.
+- The studentships are available in three disciplines that align with the Wolfson Foundation’s interests – history, literature, and languages.
 It is expected that one studentship will be awarded in each of these three areas.
-The three areas that the scheme covers are broadly defined and it is recognised that many research projects may cover more than one area.
+The three areas that the scheme covers are broadly defined and it is recognized that many research projects may cover more than one area.

 - As well as broad-based historical and historiographical studies, this may include such areas as classics, history of art, or architectural history, provided the research is grounded within historical methodology.